St. John’s Wort

 • Respiratory support — incorporated into steam inhalations and smoking blends for chest congestion

-Preparation methods varied between communities and intended uses.
+Preparation methods varied widely between communities.
 The bright yellow flowering tops were commonly dried for smoking blends and herbal cigarettes.
-Many mixed it with mullein or raspberry leaf to create milder, smoother smoking experiences.
+Herbalists often mixed it with mullein or raspberry leaf to create milder, smoother experiences.
+The dried herb burns evenly and produces a light, slightly earthy smoke.

-Medieval herbalists called it “the herb of protection,” believing it promoted inner strength.
-Some Native American tribes incorporated dried St. John’s Wort into ceremonial smoking practices, often bundling it with sage for spiritual cleansing rituals.
+Medieval herbalists called it “the herb of protection,” believing it promoted inner strength and resilience.
+Some traditions incorporated the dried herb into ceremonial smoking practices, bundling it with sage for cleansing rituals.

-These time-honored applications continue to resonate with modern herb enthusiasts seeking natural alternatives.
+These time-honored applications continue to resonate with modern herb enthusiasts seeking natural alternatives for relaxation and wellness.

 Historical Usage